nicklockwood/iCarousel/README.md

 	@property (nonatomic, assign) CGSize contentOffset;

 This property is used to adjust the offset of the carousel item views relative to the center of the carousel.
 It defaults to CGSizeZero, meaning that the carousel items are centered.
-Changing this value moves both the carousel items without changing their perspective, i.e. the vanishing point moves with the carousel items, so if you move the carousel items down, it *does not* appear as if you are looking down on the carousel.
+Changing this value moves the carousel items *without* changing their perspective, i.e. the vanishing point moves with the carousel items, so if you move the carousel items down, it *does not* appear as if you are looking down on the carousel.

 	@property (nonatomic, assign) CGSize viewpointOffset;